DivyanshTamrakar/social_media_react/README.md

 # Social Media App Web Application.

-It is an Social Media App with the features included :
+It is a Social Media App with the features included :
 * **Authentication.**
 * **User can create post and share it with others, so that everyone can see the post**
 * **User can like dislike the post**